 The construction of the mixed-use Ravaudage project at US Highway 17-92 and Lee Road in Winter Park has stopped.
-It is being said that the 73-acre development halted partly, as its property-tax agreement was not accepted by the city.
+It is being said that the 73-acre development was halted partly, as its property-tax agreement was not accepted by the city.
 The agreement, as the Orlando real estate developer Dan Bellows says, would finance the public road and utility improvements.

 Bellows had publicly said that the project will, in all probability, not be completed without the approvals.
 Orlando city has consented to the request made by Bellows where he had asked for a distinct district of property tax that will be separate from the tax agreement he was not granted.
-According to Jeff Briggs, the Planning Manager of Winter Park, the city has given the proposal for reimbursing Bellows of a $6 million amount as development fees concerned with the project.
+According to Jeff Briggs, the Planning Manager of Winter Park, the city has given the proposal for reimbursing Bellows a $6 million amount as development fees concerned with the project.

 In the meantime, Bellows said that he is considering choices to de-annex the Ravaudage.
 If this is done, approvals for the project would have to be given by Orange County and not Winter Park.
 The latter annexed the area in 2012.